Size ranking: 12th

 Undeterred, Heracles heaved up his mighty club and made after the animal, which retreated into its cave.
 Heracles blocked up one of the entrances and went in through the other.
 He grappled with the lion, locking his huge arm around its throat and choking the beast to death.
 Heracles carried the lion’s corpse away in triumph on his shoulders.
 Later he used the creature’s own razor-sharp claws to cut off its pelt, which he wore as a cloak.
 The lion’s gaping mouth bobbing above his own head made Heracles look more fearsome than ever.

-According to the star name expert Paul Kunitzsch, the Latin name Regulus first appeared in several publications in the early 16th century by three different scholars who each seem to have derived it independently from the Greek: Petrus Apianus (Peter Apian) in 1524 and 1533; George of Trebizond, in a translation of the Almagest published in 1528; and, earliest of all, by the German mathematician Johannes Werner (1468–1522) in a paper on the movement of the celestial sphere published in 1522.
+According to the star name expert Paul Kunitzsch, the Latin name Regulus first appeared in several publications in the early 16th century by three different scholars who each seem to have derived it independently from the Greek: Petrus Apianus (Peter Apian) in 1524 and 1533; George of Trebizond, in a translation of the Almagest published in 1528; and, earliest of all, by the German mathematician Johannes Werner (1468–1522) in a treatise on the movement of the celestial sphere published in 1522.
 One of the first to adopt it was Copernicus, who is sometimes wrongly said to have invented the name.
 Johann Bode, on his chart of Leo, added the word Kelb, from the Arabic Kalb, meaning heart.

 Other stars of Leo, and a cluster